Use targeted Facebook ads segmented for your target audience to help your content marketing assets gain a loyal following.

-Once the pixel is installed it will begin collecting data, and you’ll select “web traffic” when setting up a new ad.
+Once the Facebook pixel is installed it will begin collecting data, and you’ll select “web traffic” when setting up a new ad.
 You can target everyone who has visited your blog, people who have visited (or not visited) certain pages, and followers who haven’t visited your site recently.

-After you have your first campaign set up and have given the platform some time to serve your ads, you can begin analyzing your data using Facebook’s measurement tools.
+After you have your first campaign set up and have given the platform some time to serve your Facebook ads, you can begin analyzing your data using Facebook’s measurement tools.

-Last but not least, let’s take moment to talk packaging.
 Regardless of the content being promoted, the words, images, and formats you choose can make a huge difference in how your audience responds.

-In an ideal world, you would use a designer to create custom imagery but cost and timing constraints may make that unrealistic, depending on your business size.
+In an ideal world, you would use a designer to create custom imagery, but cost and timing constraints may make that unrealistic, depending on your business size.
 In that case, look into Canva, a free tool that makes it easy to produce beautiful content in a variety of formats.
 It’s also important to note Facebook’s algorithm prefers ad images with little to no text.

 Looking for more ways to build an audience on the web?
 Check out our free eBook, A B2B Content Marketer’s Guide to a Digital Distribution Strategy.

 Kathryn Hawkins is principal and chief content strategist of Eucalypt Media.
-She has worked as a freelance journalist for media publications and managed inbound marketing and content strategy for corporate and nonprofit clients for more than a decade.
+She has worked as a freelance journalist for media publications and managed inbound marketing and content strategy for corporate and nonprofit clients for more than 16 years.